rodolfolotte/personal-page/_pages/home-long.md

 layout: splash
 title: "Welcome to my personal page"
 excerpt:
   That is an english version of my personal page.
-Here, you will be introduced to a summary of my work, my skills, works, and what I've done in the past years!<br/>
+Here, you will be introduced to a summary of my work, my skills, experiences, and what I've done most in the past years!<br/>
 permalink: /
 header:
-  overlay_image: /assets/images/background/bg-6.jpg
+  overlay_image: /assets/images/background/opensuse.png
   actions:
     - label: "<i class='fas fa-file-signature'></i> Download my CV"
       url: "/assets/files/cv/resume_cv_rodolfo_lotte.pdf"